 5. In what ways do you feel your gang awareness programs were effective?

 We feel our gang program is effective.
 We feel that our school staff are aware of the policy and how to report.
-We did not receive any gang reports for the 2019-2020 school year.

 6. How were/are administrators and teachers trained to implement your gang policy/regulations?